Michael W. King

-Michael W. King is an American filmmaker, producer, director, and writer of music videos, documentaries, and films.
-King is the founder of Michael King Productions, LLC. and lives in Scottsdale,_Arizona with his son, Mathias.
-He is a former board member of the International Documentary Association (IDA) and a member of the Directors Guild of America (DGA).
+Michael W. King is an Emmy Award-winning American filmmaker, producer, director, and writer of music videos, documentaries, and narrative films.
+King is the founder of Michael W. King Productions, LLC., and lives with his son, Mathias, in Amsterdam, Netherlands.
+He is a current member of the Directors Guild of America (DGA) and a former board member of the International Documentary Association (IDA).

-Life

-King attended and graduated high school at New London High School (New London, Connecticut), and went on to college at Connecticut College, graduating with a BA in Government in 1975.
-King also later received an MA in Film Studies from the University of Amsterdam (The Netherlands), and a postgraduate degree in Feature Film Directing from the Amsterdam School of the Arts, Maurits Binger Film Institute.